 Merlin looked at his office clock.
 “What’s the address?”

 “It’s at 76 Totter’s Lane, right on the corner with Hartnell Circle.
 You should remember the place; we pass it every day.
 It’s about a mile from Bill and Shannon’s home.
 It’s the one with all the trees and the tall iron fence that surrounds the whole property.”

 “Yes, I know the place,” Merlin replied.
 “It’ll take me about twenty minutes to get there, if the agent can wait that long.”

-“He will wait for you, if Shannon and I have to lock him in the storm cellar to keep him here!”
+“He will wait for you, if Shannon and I have to lock him in the separate out-building to keep him here!”
 Samantha laughed.

 Merlin chuckled.
 “Okay, I’m on my way.”

 The wolf had been gone about two hours when the front door opened amidst the jingle of tiny bells inside the office on Timber Valley Road.
 The summer heat seeped inside with the arrival of a canine dressed in a heavy winter parka with the hood up over his head.
 Penny looked up from her calendar scheduling as the guy closed the door behind him.

 “May I help you?” she asked in hesitation.
 His choice of clothing on a hot summer day puzzled her, but it wasn’t her place to judge the garments of a potential paying customer.